Roof Tent Rental

 Is a roof tent rental good for families?

 Sometimes, but it is a compact camping setup.
-Compare tent capacity, vehicle seatbelts, ladder access, weather, storage, and campground facilities before choosing it for kids.
+Compare tent capacity, listed vehicle seating, ladder access, nighttime bathroom plans, weather, storage, and campground facilities before choosing it for kids.

 Search roof tents by city and dates